AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+An actor associates with more than one film actor but for film actors there is one associated actor.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It means it's a not null simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+There are 3 foreign keys, represented by the red diamond.

 ##### ER Diagram upload